First-order Newton-type Estimator for Distributed Estimation and Inference: Additional Simulations

 \subsection{Effect of the initial estimator $\hat\tee_0$}

 Recall that our methods require a consistent initial estimator $\widehat{\tee}_0$ to guarantee the convergence.
 We investigate the effect on the accuracy of the initial estimator in our methods.
 In particular, we fix the total sample size $N=10^5$, the dimension $p=100$, the number of machines $L=20$ and varies $n_0$ from $5p$, $10p$ and $20p$, where $n_0$ denotes the size of the fresh sample used to construct the initial estimator $\hat\tee_0$.
 From Table \ref{table:init}, the error of the initial estimator $\hat\tee_0$ decreases as $n_0$ increases.
 As a consequence, DC-SGD has a better performance.
 On the other hand, the $L_2$-errors of Dis-FONE have already been quite small even when the initial estimator is less accurate.
+We further add a column to present the $\ell_2$ norm of the average gradient $\tau_n=\Big\|\frac1N\sum_{i=1}^Ng(\tee,\xii)\Big\|_2$, where $\tee$ can be specified as $\tee_0$, $\teeDC$, or $\teedis$.